-Employees who retire with an immediate monthly pension may be eligible to continue Extended Health and Dental benefits post-retirement.
+Employees who retire with an immediate monthly pension and have a minimum of 10 years of Continuous Service at their retirement date may be eligible to continue Extended Health and Dental benefits post-retirement.
+Please check your collective agreement to determine if you have a more restrictive service requirement.

 - Retiree Benefit Booklet – New Plan